FoundationDB/fdb-kubernetes-operator/docs/manual/technical_design.md

 ### UpdateBackupAgents

-The `UpdateBackupAgents` subreconciler is responsible for creating and updating the deployment for running the `backup_agent` processes.
+The `UpdateBackupAgents` subreconciler is responsible for creating and updating the deployment for running the `backup_agent` podNames.

 ### StartBackup